pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 The easiest way to understand this difference is to consider the way each program is invoked.
 A Pulumi Automation API program written in Go is executed by running `go run main.go`, like running any other Go program.
 In contrast, a Pulumi Go program is invoked by the `pulumi` CLI.

-The Zephyr Automation API program [starts out](https://github.com/pulumi/zephyr-automation/blob/main/local-source/main.go#L34-L40) with checking for a command-line argument to indicate the desired mode of the operation---should it be creating/updating resources, or destroying resources?
+Zephyr's Automation API program [starts out](https://github.com/pulumi/zephyr-automation/blob/blog/automation-api/local-source/main.go#L34-L40) with checking for a command-line argument to indicate the desired mode of the operation---should it be creating/updating resources, or destroying resources?
 In a standard Pulumi Go program, this would be determined by the invocation of the `pulumi` CLI (for example, whether you ran `pulumi up` or `pulumi destroy`).
 Here, though, that falls to the user to check:

 ```go
 // Determine mode of operation; default is to refresh/update